axd8911/Leetcode/1st_try/000_Outline.md

 a few rules, try to follow
 - Try to inspect the code and be bug free, even before submitting
+- Come up with test cases all by yourself
 - Use English to write down the thoughts
 - Use the write board itself to do the draft calculation
 - Time is valuable.
 Think about a question in limited time, if no ideas come up, read solutions.
 Easy: 10 min, medium: 15min, hard: 25min.
 Finish a problem in at most 1 hour!!!